Transgender HIV/AIDS Prevention Program: Findings

-The findings of the questionnaires done before, during, and two months after the workshop revealed that the workshops were successful, as there was an increase in relevant knowledge towards HIV/AIDS prevention among the Transgender population.
-There was an initial increase in positive attitudes among participants, however over time this diminished.
-The evaluation showed an improvement of community and social support for participants because of the program.
-The questionnaires failed to show that there was a decrease in unsafe sexual and needle practices.
+The group claimed that the workshops were successful, based on an increase in relevant knowledge towards HIV/AIDS prevention among the target population.
+An initial increase in positive attitudes among participants, which later faded.
+The evaluation showed an improvement of community and social support.
+Questionnaires failed to show a decrease in unsafe sexual and needle practices.

-The focus group evaluation unveiled the issues of understanding HIV/AIDS in the transgender community.
-The evaluation showed that there was an increase in awareness and personal significance which encouraged personal protection.
-It also brought to light that the risk for HIV/AIDS was behaviour based rather than based on an individual's sexual partner or orientation.
-It also exposed personal vulnerabilities which allowed people to develop personal prevention plans to change their risk behaviours.
+The focus group evaluation unveiled issues of understanding HIV/AIDS.
+The evaluation showed an increase in awareness and personal significance which encouraged personal protection.
+It claimed that the risk for HIV/AIDS was behavior-based rather than sexual partner or orientation.
+It exposed personal vulnerabilities that allowed people to develop personal prevention plans.

-Findings of the program brought new methods to better education prevention methods.
-The major method was to have stronger community involvement in the transgender community; specifically targeting "drag queens//female impersonators, transgender hustlers, prostitutes, and post-sex-reassigned transsexuals."
+The program brought new methods to education methods.
+The major innovation was to have stronger community involvement in the community; specifically targeting "drag queens//female impersonators, transgender hustlers, prostitutes, and post-sex-reassigned transsexuals."
 Another method was to integrate HIV/AIDS prevention into education regarding sex, gender and sexuality.
-Furthermore, another method that was suggested in order to minimize the rate of infection was to create brochures specifically for transgender HIV/AIDS prevention.
-Lastly, the program found it very important to make health professionals aware of the issue of HIV/AIDS within the transgender community and the specific emotional and social aspects that greatly target this minority population in the process.
+Another method to minimize the rate of infection was to create brochures specifically for transgender HIV/AIDS prevention.
+The program concluded that making health professionals aware of the issue and the emotional and social aspects that affect this minority population was critical.